-- 1. For a 7015 rack containing a power distribution unit (240 V ac system), do the following: - a.
-Ensure the following: - The power cable to the CPU-Media Enclosure has continuity. - The power cable is plugged into the CPU-Media Enclosure and not the power distribution unit (PDU) or the battery backup unit (BBU). - The power supply fuse on the CPU-Media Enclosure has not failed. - The PDU power-select switch for the CPU-Media Enclosure is set to 1. - b.
-Press the drawer power reset CB (located on the PDU) for the CPU-Media Enclosure. - 2.
-For a 7015 rack containing a power distribution panel (-48 V dc system), do the following: - a.
-Ensure the following: - The power cable is plugged into the CPU-Media Enclosure. - Circuit breaker switch EIA23 of the power distribution panel is set to the On position. - 3.
+- 1. Ensure the following: - The power cable to the CPU-media enclosure has continuity. - The power cable is plugged into the CPU-media enclosure and one of the following: the PDU, the BBU, or the PDB. - The power supply fuse on the CPU-media enclosure has not failed. - The PDU power-select switch for the CPU-media enclosure is set to 1 (this pertains only to a rack containing a PDU, not a rack containing a PDB). - 2.
+Locate the power outlet (located on the PDU or PDB) into which the CPU-media is plugged, and then press the drawer power reset CB for that power outlet. - 3.
 Turn the key mode switch to the Service position. - 4.
-Press the Power On button located on the CPU-Media Enclosure.
+Press the Power On button located on the CPU-media enclosure.